 April 16, 2014

-Baylor's men's golf had four student-athletes named to the 2014 Academic All-Big 12 Golf Team, as announced Wednesday by the conference office.
-Jerry Ruiz
+IRVING, Texas - Baylor's men's golf had four student-athletes named to the 2014 Academic All-Big 12 Golf Team, as announced Wednesday by the conference office.
+Jerry Ruiz and Andreas Gjesteby were named to the first team, while Niclas Mansson and Filippo Zucchetti earned second-team honors.

 Baylor has now had 32 Academic All-Big 12 selections under 11th-year head coach Greg Priest, and the Bears have earned 44 total Academic All-Big 12 honors in the conference's 18-year history.
 BU's four honorees tied the second-most in program history, and it marked the third time in the last four years the Bears have had four players selected.